Marie-Antoinette Katoto

 Marie-Antoinette Oda Katoto (born 1 November 1998) is a French professional footballer who plays as a striker for Première Ligue club Lyon and the France national team.
-Widely considered as one of the best strikers in the world, she is the all-time top scorer of Paris Saint-Germain.
+Regarded as one of the best strikers in women's football, she is the all-time top scorer of Paris Saint-Germain.

 Club career

 Paris Saint-Germain

 Katoto started her youth career with Colombes FFC in 2005.
-She joined Paris Saint-Germain Academy in 2011.
-She went on to score 27 goals from 26 matches for youth teams of the club and helped her side to win the Championnat de France National Féminine U19 title in 2016.
+She joined the youth academy of Paris Saint-Germain (PSG) in 2011.
+She went on to score 27 goals in 26 matches for the club's youth teams and helped them win the Championnat de France National Féminine U19 title in 2016.

 Katoto made her senior team debut on 26 April 2015 against VfL Wolfsburg in the second leg of 2014–15 UEFA Women's Champions League semi-finals.
-She was given league debut by manager Farid Benstiti in 5–0 win over Rodez the following week.
-She played whole 90 minutes and scored a goal in that match.
-She scored 21 goals during 2017–18 Division 1 Féminine season, finishing as second highest goalscorer behind eventual Ballon d'Or Féminin winner Ada Hegerberg.
-On 31 May 2018, she helped her side to win the 2017–18 Coupe de France féminine final against six-time defending champions Lyon by scoring the only goal in the match.
+The following week, manager Farid Benstiti handed her league debut in a 5–0 win over Rodez.
+She played the full 90 minutes and scored a goal in the match.
+During the 2017–18 league season, Katoto scored 21 goals, finishing as the league's second-highest scorer behind eventual Ballon d'Or Féminin winner Ada Hegerberg.
+On 31 May 2018, she helped PSG win the 2017–18 Coupe de France Féminine by scoring the only goal in the final against six-time defending champions Lyon.

-On 5 February 2022, Katoto scored a brace in a league match against Guingamp and surpassed Marie-Laure Delie to become team's all-time top scorer.
+On 5 February 2022, Katoto scored a brace in a league match against Guingamp and surpassed Marie-Laure Delie to become the all-time top scorer of PSG.
 On 1 July 2022, she signed a contract extension with the club until June 2025.
-On 9 January 2024, she became the first ever official goalscorer at Campus PSG when she opened the scoring in a 6–0 league win against Lille.
-On 24 May 2025, Katoto announced her departure from PSG at the end of her contract in June 2025.
+On 9 January 2024, Katoto became the first official goalscorer at Campus PSG when she opened the scoring in a 6–0 league win against Lille.
+On 24 May 2025, she announced that she would leave PSG upon the expiration of her contract in June 2025.